biswajeet-g/Piezoelectric-Energy-Harvesting/README.md

 #### Who discovered piezoelectricity?
 - The piezoelectric effect was discovered in 1880 by two French physicists, brothers Pierre and Paul-Jacques Curie, in crystals of quartz, tourmaline, and Rochelle salt.
 They took the name from the Greek work piezein, which means "to press."

-# PVDF-HFP / BCZT / MXene Flexible Piezoelectric Nanocomposite
+# PVDF-HFP / BCZT-Mn / MXene Flexible Piezoelectric Nanocomposite

 ## Overview